feder-observatory/stellarphot/docs/index.rst

 like details about your observing location and camera, will change infrequently.
 Others, like what size apertures to use for photometry and where in each image those apertures should be placed, may change from night to night.

+There is a graphical interface for making all of the settings below.
+They can also be set programmatically in Python or by editing a file in your favorite text editor.

 Provide your observatory information
 -------------------------------------